Why Does Coffee Make You Poop?

 Coffee contains several natural compounds, including:

-Caffeine specifically has been found to have several effects on the human gastrointestinal system, even though these compounds can have different effects on the body.
+Caffeine has been specifically found to have several effects on the human gastrointestinal system, despite its compounds having different effects on the body.

 Besides coffee's impact on our colon and more extensive gastrointestinal system, other factors may affect how we go to the bathroom.